Important Safety Information

 Risks associated with these implantable device systems include, but are not limited to, infection at the surgical site and/or sensitivity to the device material, failure to deliver therapy when it is needed, or receiving extra therapy when it is not needed.
 After receiving an implantable device system, you will have limitations with magnetic and electromagnetic radiation, electric or gas-powered appliances, and tools with which you are allowed to be in contact.

 Your physician may prescribe an MRI scan for you.
 A magnetic resonance imaging (MRI) scan is a type of medical imaging that uses magnetic fields to create an internal view of the body, which doctors use for diagnostic purposes.
 Unlike previous generations of heart devices, your SureScan™ heart device system was designed and tested to be used safely with MRI scanners.
 The electromagnetic fields present during MRI scans have the potential to cause hazardous effects on heart devices, which can result in cardiac tissue heating, inappropriate therapy, and dangerous arrhythmias.
 Due to the unique design of the SureScan™ heart device systems, these risks are reduced to a very low level so that under specified conditions, patients may safely undergo MRI scans.
 You can undergo an MRI scan as long as you meet the patient eligibility requirements that Medtronic provides to your heart doctor and the scan is conducted according to Medtronic directions.
 For example, your heart device system must consist only of a Medtronic SureScan model heart device and the appropriate number of SureScan labeled leads visit mrisurescan.com.
 Any other combination may result in a hazard to the patient during an MRI scan.
-The Revo MRI™ and Advisa MRI™ SureScan pacing systems; the Evera MRI™ and Visia AF MRI™ defibrillation systems; the Percepta™, Serena™, and Solara™ CRT-P MRI SureScan systems; and the Claria MRI™, Amplia MRI™, and Compia MRI™ SureScan CRT-D systems are MR Conditional.
+The Revo MRI™ and Advisa MRI™ SureScan pacing systems; the Evera MRI™ and Visia AF MRI™ defibrillation systems; the Percepta™, Serena™, and Solara™ CRT-P MRI SureScan systems; Cobalt™ and Crome™ ICD systems; and the Claria MRI™, Amplia MRI™, and Compia MRI™ SureScan CRT-D systems are MR Conditional.
 This means the system is designed to allow patients to undergo MRI when your doctor determines you meet patient eligibility requirements and the scan is conducted according to Medtronic directions.

 This treatment is prescribed by your physician.
 This treatment is not for everyone.
 Please talk to your doctor to see if it is right for you.
 Your physician should discuss all potential benefits and risks with you.
 Although many patients benefit from the use of this treatment, results may vary.
-For further questions, contact patient services at 1-800-551-5544.
+For further questions, contact patient services at 800-551-5544.

-• Patients with clinical syndromes or situations at increased risk of cardiac arrhythmias
+• patients with clinical syndromes or situations at increased risk of cardiac arrhythmias

-• Patients who experience transient symptoms such as dizziness, palpitation, syncope, and chest pain that may suggest a cardiac arrhythmia
+• patients who experience transient symptoms such as dizziness, palpitation, syncope, and chest pain, that may suggest a cardiac arrhythmia.

-The device has not been tested specifically for pediatric use.
+This device has not been tested specifically for pediatric use.